kubedb/docs/docs/guides/postgres/concepts/postgres.md

 ### spec.streamingMode

-`spec.streamingMode` is an optional field that specifies the streaming mode (_synchronous / asynchronous_) of the standby replicas.
-KubeDB currently supports only **asynchronous** streaming mode.
+`spec.streamingMode` is an optional field that specifies the streaming mode (_Synchronous / Asynchronous_) of the standby replicas.
+KubeDB currently supports only **Asynchronous** streaming mode.

 ### spec.leaderElection